disteph/mld/README.md

 ### License

-This package is distributed under the terms of the [CeCIll-C License](http://www.cecill.info/licences/Licence_CeCILL-C_V1-en.html).
+This package is distributed under the terms of the [CeCILL-C License](http://www.cecill.info/licences/Licence_CeCILL-C_V1-en.html).